 - According to the "AF request Authorization" in the UE's subscription data, the TSCTSF determines whether the UE is authorized for an AF-requested time synchronization service and, if the UE's subscription data contains a Time Synchronization Coverage Area (i.e., a list of TA(s) defining the restricted area for AF request), whether the UE is in the allowed area.
+If the requested Coverage Area is within the Authorized Time Synchronization Coverage Area, the TSCTSF uses the requested Coverage Area.
+If the Authorized Time Synchronization Coverage Area is inside of the requested Coverage Area, the TSCTSF uses the Authorized Time Synchronization Coverage Area.
 If the AF request is authorized and the corresponding UE is in the allowed area, the TSCTSF proceeds as specified in clause 5.27.1.8 and TS 23.502 [3].